The Dwarves is a unique adaptation to the book of the same name that provides for an entertaining experience, albeit a flawed combat system.

 Something else that was interesting about the world is that a lot of huge events happen off-screen.
 A lot happens, but the story never slows down to explain everything to you and somehow it works.

 J.R.R.
 Tolkien would look at this and think “not bad”.

 For this, I give credit to the writer of The Dwarves book, Markus Heitz.
 There are some brilliantly crafted twists and turns in this game that simply cannot be left out.
 I say plot twists because there are MANY, and they are all GREAT.
 I can’t say much without spoiling it, but it was truly a defining part of the game’s narrative for me.

 The art style is reminiscent of a very detailed claymation, with great animation, great effects, great character design, and a generally good art direction.
 The soft edges to nearly everything makes the game much easier to look at.

-Its surprisingly unique and gives the game a lot more character than if it had a
+Its surprisingly unique and gives the game a lot more character than if it had a realistic tone.

 Texture quality is well defined and detailed where necessary, models are very well made, shadows and reflections look fantastic, and the game’s movable camera compliments all of this well.

 Little needs to be said beyond the fact that this game’s art style is wholly unique and very well executed.